February 8: Abbey of Our Lady of the Lily, Melun, France (13th Century)

 The Abbot Orsini wrote: “This abbey of Cistercian nuns was founded by Queen Blanche, mother of King Saint Louis.”

 The former Royal Abbey Notre-Dame du Lys, or Our Lady of the Lily, now in ruins, was once a Cistercian abbey for nuns founded by Queen Blanche of Castile and her son, King Saint Louis IX, in 1244.
 The ruins are located along the center of the town of Dammarie-les-Lys, four kilometers downstream from Melun, in the south of the Seine-et-Marne.
 The town takes its name from the chapel, meaning ‘the oratory of the Virgin next to the Abbey of Lys.’
-Looted and converted into cattle pens during the French Revolution, the abbey was then sold in 1797.
+Looted and converted into cattle pens during the French Revolution, the abbey was then sold as a romantic ruin in 1797.
 The remains of the abbey were made an historic monument on 30 December 1930.

 From 1226 to 1248, during the minority and the early years of the reign of St. Louis IX, that is to say the period immediately preceding the foundation of the Abbey of the Lys, many Cistercian monasteries were founded and several churches dedicated.
 The foundation of an abbey like Our Lady of Lys is very burdensome financially, requiring a significant capital contribution.
 Land must be purchased for the monastery, buildings constructed sufficient for life and maintenance of a number of religious, and of course a church.